ProgramDoorToHeaven/DoorToHeaven-TaylorSeries/files/1996 and before/19900000_19280908_Artifacts_discovery.md

 bodies in ritual armor with jackal heads and decorated staffs.
 ```

-Ok, that must be the artifact this program is interested in.
+Ok, that must be the "Door" this program is interested in.
 But since when is our military interested in ancient history?

 ```